 - Montegridolfo, the village between two rivers

-The Club of the Most Beautiful Italian Villages, born in March 2001 for the will of the ANCI (National Association of Italian Municipalities), aims to promote the great heritage of history, art, culture, environment and traditions of the small Italian centers, who often stay out of the beaten tracks.
+The Club of the Most Beautiful Italian Villages, born in March 2001 thanks to the ANCI (National Association of Italian Municipalities), aims to promote the great heritage of history, art, culture, environment and traditions of small Italian villages, often less known and less visited by tourists.

-A marginality that over the years threatened to cause depopulation and abandonment of these villages, but that today made them the true custodians of the most authentic memory and identity of our Country, an intangible heritage that the Club seeks to preserve through its activity of protection, recovery and valorization.
+That same marginality that over the years threatened to cause depopulation and abandonment of these villages, nowadays makes them the true custodians of the most authentic identity of our Country.
+It is an intangible heritage that the Club seeks to preserve through its activity of protection, recovery and valorization.

-To be admitted to the Club, each Municipality must have some standards specified as essentials in the Quality Paper and un the Disciplinary, such as:
+To be admitted to the Club, each Municipality must meet a series of standards specified as essentials in the Carta di Qualità and in the Regolamento, such as:

 to have no more than 2.000 inhabitants in the village and no more than 15.000 in the related Municipality;